mschmulen/connecting-sencha-extjs-node/README.md

 ```

-We also need to create a Store object.
-We created an empty ProductStore.js file because at this time Sencha Cmd does not have a 'sencha generate store' command.
+We also need to create an [Ext.data.Store](http://docs.sencha.com/extjs/4.2.2/#!/api/Ext.data.Store) object to load data via a [Proxy](http://docs.sencha.com/extjs/4.2.2/#!/api/Ext.data.proxy.Proxy).
+We manually created the empty ProductStore.js file since Sencha Cmd does not have a 'sencha generate store' command.

 Add the following to ProductStore.js.